 Corporation Sole Scam

 Some promoters are touting the “Corporation Sole” as a method of tax elimination and asset protection.
-However, the true reason for a corporation sole is to allow religious organizations to operate with very few formalities that are often needed by business corporations.
+However, the true reason for a corporation sole is to help religious organizations.
+They can operate with very few formalities that are often needed by business corporations.
 There are few, if any, tax benefits for the layman.
-Moreover, there is some lawsuit protection of the corporation is sued but there is little protection, if any, when the people who control the corporation are sued.
+Moreover, there is some lawsuit protection of the corporation is sued.
+But there is little protection, if any, when the people who control the corporation are sued.

 Here is the truth about the corporation sole: